 - Transportation from and to Victoria to the Secret Beach, within tour area and luggage transfers by boat

-- Tip for Lodge staff
+- Tip for guides and Lodge staff

 Note that water conditions, especially as affected by the wind, as well as weather and tides will determine the exact time and location of the rows.
 Safety is a priority.
 Thus, on some days, the actual program may vary from this description.
 Participants must be flexible and adaptable to changes, as well as being comfortable with and ideally experienced in coastal rowing.

 Leave Victoria in the morning to first drive the Trans-Canada Highway along the east coast of Vancouver Island before cutting across the island for the west coast.
 We will head to Secret Beach on Toquart Bay in the northwest corner of Barkley Sound.
 If conditions permit, we will row to our destination, Broken Islands Lodge.
 Alternatively, we will enjoy a water taxi ride.
 This will be our home for five nights, which we will share with kayakers, cruisers, fisherman and other travellers who have all arrived by water.

 A trip briefing will be provided during the welcome dinner.